Oksana Grishuk: Personal life

 The skater's name is most commonly romanized as Oksana Grishuk but other variations exist.
 The Cyrillic shcha ("щ") may be transliterated as 'sh' to reflect modern Russian pronunciation or, alternatively, as 'shch' (scholarly šč) to reflect the older pronunciation, which is still common in Ukrainian.
 In the early 1990s, her surname sometimes appeared erroneously as Gritschuk.

-Grishuk was born in Odessa, Ukrainian SSR, Soviet Union.
+Grishuk was born in Odessa (Odesa), Ukrainian SSR, Soviet Union.
 Her father abandoned the family before she was one.
 Her mother was an economic engineer.
 They moved to Moscow in 1980.
 Grishuk studied at the Sport University of Moscow from 1988 to 1992.
 She moved from Moscow to Newark, Delaware in 1994 and then to Marlborough, Massachusetts in 1996.
 She currently resides in Los Angeles, California with her daughter, Skyler Marie Grace Grishuk.